How Retail Traders Can Prepare for Tax Day

 For people who are new to retail trading, or who have made different types of investments this year because of unique market conditions, it is a good idea to consult a tax professional.
 A little planning and advice now could save time, money, and hassle down the road.

-Tell IRS to Direct Deposit your Refund to SoFi Money®
+Tell IRS to Direct Deposit your Refund to SoFi Checking and Savings®

 Filing your taxes?
-Remember to use your new SoFi Money® routing number.
+Remember to use your new SoFi Checking and Savings® routing number.
 Find it in the Money tab of the SoFi app under “More.”

 Please understand that this information provided is general in nature and shouldn’t be construed as a recommendation or solicitation of any products offered by SoFi’s affiliates and subsidiaries.
 In addition, this information is by no means meant to provide investment or financial advice, nor is it intended to serve as the basis for any investment decision or recommendation to buy or sell any asset.
 Keep in mind that investing involves risk, and past performance of an asset never guarantees future results or returns.
 It’s important for investors to consider their specific financial needs, goals, and risk profile before making an investment decision.